thisHermit/nlp_project/README.md

 Inspired by the ULMFiT (Universal Language Model Fine-tuning) approach, we incorporated a gradual unfreezing strategy during the fine-tuning process of our model.
 This method begins with all layers of the pre-trained BERT model frozen, and progressively unfreezes them over the course of training.
 The gradual unfreezing allows the model to adapt to the specific downstream task in a controlled manner, reducing the risk of catastrophic forgetting and ensuring that the model retains valuable general features learned during pre-training.
 This strategy balances leveraging pre-trained knowledge with the need to fine-tune the model effectively for the new task.

-## Multiple Negative Ranking Loss (MNRL) for Semantic Textual Similarity with BERT
+## Multiple Negative Ranking Loss (MNRL) for Semantic Textual Similarity

 ### Overview